KaiHofstetter/docker-wordpress-xdebug/README.md

     ```

     **Very important!
-    The folder '/path/to/host/wordpress_sources' must be empty, because the WordPress sources will be copied to the folder!**
+    The folder '/path/to/host/wordpress_sources' should be empty, except for plugin or theme source code you want to debug.
+The WordPress sources will be copied to the folder!**
 2. Access WordPress

     ```